PaddlePaddle/models/modelcenter/PP-LiteSeg/fastdeploy_en.md

 Deploying AI model in 3 steps with FastDeploy: (1)Install FastDeploy SDK;  (2)Use FastDeploy's API to implement the deployment code;  (3) Deploy.

-**Notes** : This document downloads FastDeploy examples to complete the high performance deployment experience; only X86 CPUs, NVIDIA GPUs are shown for reasoning and GPU environments are ready by default (e.g. CUDA >= 11.2, etc.), if you need to deploy AI model on other hardware or refer to the environment installation and other issues, please refer to[FastDeploy GitHub](https://github.com/PaddlePaddle/FastDeploy)
+**Notes** : This document downloads FastDeploy examples to complete the high performance deployment experience; only X86 CPUs, NVIDIA GPUs are shown for reasoning and GPU environments are ready by default (e.g. CUDA >= 11.2, etc.), if you need to deploy AI model on other hardware or learn about FastDeploy's full capabilities, please refer to [FastDeploy GitHub](https://github.com/PaddlePaddle/FastDeploy).

 ## 1. Install FastDeploy SDK
 ```